Mattiabe98/srsran-open5gs-72/README.md

 # srsRAN 7.2 + Open5Gs multi-tenant deployment
+This repository will help you in deploying a single core, multi-tenant, CU/DU split, neutral host O-RAN compliant setup for 4 tenants.

 ## How to use the repository:
+First of all, since this is a 7.2 split deployment, PTP synchronization is needed.
+The linuxptp chart can help you get started, but it needs to be edited with your PTP configuration.

 The repository contains some simple yet useful Bash scripts that help you get up and running quickly.
 The scripts are especially useful when debugging issues that require a whole setup reboot.
 The script redeploy.sh does the following: